systaddalen1814/DARC_Night_Rises_Avalanche_Risk_Study/README.md

 We amalgamated the cleaned data into one csv for future NLP analysis.
 After preprocessing and combination, we developed data graphics to help understand our data in preparation for NLP.

+## 3_LengthOfMessageAnalysis

+Looked at the message length both in total length and by length of individual words.
+Plots were generated to visualize the differences in the lengths.
+An lm and anova were fit to see if there were any statistically detectable differences.

+## 4_NLP

+## 5_TFIDF

+## 6_TFIDF_postprocessing